jaejinchoi/profile/README.md

 * Comparative Biochemistry graduate program
 * Designated Emphasis in Computational and Genomic Biology

 My interest in biology and computer science lead me into the field of bioinformatics/computational biology.
-Currently focus on development and application of alignment-free approaches that view biological sequences (nucleotides and admino acids) as information that relies on a choice of descriptors (language) more than models.
+Currently focus on development and application of a sequence comparison based on language analysis (e.g., alignment-free approach) that view biological sequences as information and rely on a choice of descriptors (data) over models.

 ### <span style="color: blue;">Contact</span>
 * jaejinchoi@berkeley.edu (work), jaejinchoi@outlook.com (personal)